-- A free, continuous minibus service from Colwyn Bay train station to the Zoo and back (This service has ended for 2017).
+- A free, continuous minibus service from Colwyn Bay train station to the Zoo and back (This service will run until Sunday 9th September 2018).
 The Zoo’s minibus has 16 passenger seats and has not been modified for wheelchair access.
 We do not recommend the minibus service to wheelchair users.

 Main Entrance Facilities